Walter Reed Celebrates Inaugural In-House Case Management Awareness Day

-Glady Browne-Mensah, nurse case managers speaks with a patron during Walter Reed National Military Medical Center's in-house inaugural Case Management Awareness Day event on March 12– an event that would perhaps be hosted during National Case Management Week in October.
+Walter Reed National Military Medical Center's case management team hosted its inaugural Case Management Awareness Day event – an event that would perhaps be hosted during National Case Management Week in October.

-Browne-Mensah along with other nurse case managers and other Directorate for Healthcare Operations team members worked in shifts during the one-day event to share information about case management and their services.
+"Our intended audience ranges from TRICARE Prime beneficiaries enrolled at MTFs - particularly those struggling to manage their healthcare needs - to Walter Reed staff, including providers, nurses, and ancillary staff," shared Margaret Jumah, Walter Reed's Chief of Case Management.

+They intend to make Case Management Awareness Day at Walter Reed an ongoing event to meet the evolving needs of the Military Treatment Facilities (MTF) and its beneficiaries, hopeful they're able to "broaden our patient's awareness about case management services and by doing so, reducing the fragmentation of care," shared Jumah and her team.

 |Date Taken: